mcschroeder/panini/README.md

 * For further information and additional options, consult `panini --help`.

+## The Python frontend

+* Panini includes an *experimental* Python frontend and is able to directly analyze a subset of Python source code.
+You can inspect the Python-to-λΣ transpilation using `--trace` or provide the `--save-pan` flag to create a standalone `.pan` file from the Python source.

 ## The λΣ Language

-* Eventually, Panini will be able to analyze Python source code directly.
-For now, it expects all input to be in a domain-specific intermediate representation for ad hoc parsers, built around a core calculus called λΣ.

 * λΣ is a simple λ-calculus in A-normal form with a refinement type system in the style of *Liquid Types*.
 For an extensive description of the syntax and semantics of the core calculus, please refer to the paper.